Zeta functions of dynamically tame Liouville domains: Introduction

 \begin{definition} The set $X_\Omega\subset\C^2$ is a {\bf star-shaped toric domain\/} if $\Omega$ is a compact set in $\R^2_{\ge 0}$ whose interior contains the origin, whose boundary is a smooth curve $\partial_+\Omega$ from a point $(a,0)$ with $a>0$ to a point $(0,b)$ with $b>0$ which is transverse to the radial vector field on $\R^2$. \end{definition}

 For example, if $\partial_+\Omega$ is the line segment from $(a,0)$ to $(0,b)$, then $X_\Omega$ is the ellipsoid

 Star-shaped toric domains are basic examples for studying symplectic embedding questions using various technology, see e.g.\ \cite{concaveconvex,beyond,siegel}.
-The question is now: If $U\subset\R^4=\C^2$ is a bounded convex open set, with the restriction of the standard symplectic form $\omega_0$, with smooth boundary, is $U$ symplectomorphic to the interior of a star-shaped toric domain $X_\Omega$ as above?
+The question is now: If $U\subset\R^4=\C^2$ is a bounded convex open set with smooth boundary, equipped with the restriction of the standard symplectic form $\omega_0$, is $U$ symplectomorphic to the interior of a star-shaped toric domain $X_\Omega$ as above?

-One motivation for this question was that an affirmative answer would imply the strong Viterbo conjecture in four dimensions, asserting that all normalized symplectic capacities agree on convex domains in $\R^4$.
-The reason is that if a bounded open convex set $U$ is symplectomorphic to the interior of a star-shaped toric domain $X_\Omega$, then $X_\Omega$ is necessarily dynamically convex (see Remark~\ref{rem:90s} below), and it is shown in \cite[Thm.\ 1.7]{ghr} that all normalized symplectic capacities agree on dynamically convex toric domains in $\R^4$.
+One motivation for this question was that an affirmative answer would imply the strong Viterbo conjecture in four dimensions\footnote{Haim-Kislev and Ostrover \cite{hko} recently found a counterexample to the Viterbo conjecture.}, asserting that all normalized symplectic capacities agree on convex domains in $\R^4$.
+The reason is that if a bounded open convex set $U$ is symplectomorphic to the interior of a star-shaped toric domain $X_\Omega$, then $X_\Omega$ is necessarily dynamically convex (because of the convexity of $U$ together with Remark~\ref{rem:90s} below), and it is shown in \cite[Thm.\ 1.7]{ghr} that all normalized symplectic capacities agree on dynamically convex toric domains in $\R^4$.

 However, it turns out that the answer to Question~\ref{question:motivating} is no. Here is one way to find counterexamples, which follows quickly from the machinery developed in this paper.
 Define a {\bf smooth star-shaped domain\/} in $\R^{2n}$ to be a compact domain $X\subset\R^{2n}$ whose boundary is a connected smooth hypersurface transverse to the radial vector field.
 In this situation, the standard Liouville form on $\R^{2n}$ given by